stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

     name-to-register)
 ```

-This approach must always be preferred, when adequat.
+This approach must always be preferred, when adequate.
 It makes static analysis easier, and eliminates the
 potential for reentrancy bugs when the contracts are
 being published (versus when being used).